 You can use the Vuser scripts in several Micro Focus products that incorporate scripts.

-One option is to add them to a LoadRunner scenario using the Controller.
-While running the Vusers from the Controller, you gather information about the system's response.
+One option is to add them to a LoadRunner Professional scenario using Controller.
+While running the Vusers from Controller, you gather information about the system's response.
 After the test run, you can view this information with the Analysis tool.
 For example, you can observe how a server behaves when one hundred Vusers simultaneously withdraw cash from a bank's ATM.

 VuGen only records scripts on Windows platforms.
 However, a recorded Vuser script can be replayed on both Windows and Linux platforms.
 Users working in a Linux-only environment can also manually program Vuser scripts, using VuGen templates as the basis for a script.
 For details, see Vuser scripts on Linux.

 There are different Vuser types, depending on the type of testing: